CarnegieHall/archivesspace-importguide/README.md

 # ch-archivesspace-importguide

 ## OVERVIEW
 Carnegie Hall (CH) Archives is assessing ArchivesSpace as a potential internal tool for storing, managing, and browsing its paper collections' metadata and finding aids.
 We established a procedure and documentation to import test records into ArchivesSpace as Resources.

-The CH Archives [ArchivesSpace import guide](https://github.com/marcolock/archivesspace-importguide/blob/master/archivesspace-import.md) illustrates how to convert  records from the *Excel Spreadsheets* to *EAD XML* and how to import well formed EAD to ArchivesSpace, proposing a schematic workflow for the ingest of data.
+The CH Archives proposes a schematic workflow for the ingest of data to ArchivesSpace.
+The [ArchivesSpace import guide](https://github.com/marcolock/archivesspace-importguide/blob/master/archivesspace-import.md) illustrates how to:
+1. convert records from **Excel Spreadsheets** to **EAD XML** and
+2. how to import **well-formed EAD** to ArchivesSpace.

 ## CONTENTS